Polish vocabulary list for A0–A1 learners

 How many Polish words do I need for basic communication?

-How can I remember Polish words better?
+How can I remember Polish vocabulary better?

-Learn words in small groups, listen to pronunciation, repeat them aloud, use them in short phrases and review them regularly.
+Learn words in small groups, connect them with real situations, listen to pronunciation, repeat aloud, use examples and review older words regularly.